 (Have you seen my calendar?
 Now I have those darn lessons almost every day!).

 Once you’ve thought about what you want to do, you’re set.
 Planning for life in retirement is a ‘one decision’ type of thing.
 After all, how hard can it be?
 I’ll have all the time to do what I’ve always wanted to do.

 Many people focus on the timing issue.
 It’s a cornerstone on the old model of retirement.
 When can I retire?
 When do I want to retire?
 What’s my date?

 People who report that they are enjoying satisfying retirements tell a different story.
 According to several surveys in recent years, they’ve found that:

-It’s hard to imagine, but nothing but fun can be a little boring in a way.
-The most highly satisfied retirees use the principle of diversification, not only in their investments, but in how they choose to allocate their time in retirement.
+It’s hard to imagine, but nothing but fun can be a little boring.
+The most highly satisfied retirees use the principle of diversification, not only in their investments but in how they choose to allocate their time in retirement.
 While every retirement is different, the most satisfied ones describe a balance of interests and activities, often including some type of work.
 For some, its part-time work.
 For others, it’s unpaid work.
 Some people continue doing what they’ve always done, but in a different way, such as consulting.
 Others use it as an opportunity to change lanes and try something new and different.

 What the financial services commercials fail to emphasize is that it’s your time that’s your most precious asset, not your money.
 You can find ways to make money, but you can’t really create more time.

 During our careers, our purpose is pretty clear.
 Once we transition from that world, one of the biggest opportunities and challenges is redefining what our purpose is.
 That takes time, reflection and, usually, some experimentation to discover.
-Retirees who report the most satisfying retirements report a renewed sense of purpose – and it, in turn, drives how they choose to invest their time.
+Retirees who report the most satisfying retirements report a renewed sense of purpose.
+In the new retirement that, in turn, drives how they choose to invest their time.